xm89/CHEME7770_PS2/XM89PS3/README.md

 ###Solutions:
 I also have a screenshot for my process, including final solutions.
-You can check the answer with it!
+You can check the answer with it!The file named "solution.png"

 ### How do I do the QA/QC balance check?
 To check if the chemical reactions (contained in the ``Reactions.dat`` file) are balanced, issue the command: